MarkSoma/discord-listener/README.md

 # Discord Listener Bot (Docker)

-I created this because I was running a local N8N instance and wanted to be able to have a Discord bot respond to incoming messages.
-By running it on the same user defined Docker bridge network as the N8N container, no public facing tunnel is required for incoming webhooks and N8N can quickly facilitate the interaction between Discord and the backend AI server.
+I created this because I was running a fully local N8N instance and wanted to be able to have a Discord bot respond to incoming messages while keeping the requirement for no port forwarding and no public access at all, not even Cloudflare tunnels.
+By running it on the same user defined Docker bridge network as the N8N container, no tunnel is required for incoming webhooks and N8N can quickly facilitate the interaction between Discord and the backend AI server (also running locally).

 ## Prerequisites